Danniella Westbrook: EastEnders

 At the age of 16, Westbrook was put forward for a much bigger role in EastEnders, Sam Mitchell (the younger sister of Phil and Grant).
 Her audition was successful, and her first appearance on EastEnders was aired in July 1990.
 Despite featuring in some prominent storylines, Westbrook decided to leave the soap in 1993 to take on another role.
 In 1995, the producers at EastEnders asked her back to the soap a second time.
 However, Westbrook was regularly using cocaine and it began to affect her work.
 Due to her off-screen difficulties and her poor and tardy attendance on set, the producers of EastEnders terminated her contract and she was written out of the soap again in 1996.

 In 1999, EastEnders producers decided to reintroduce the character of Sam Mitchell.
 Although they initially considered recasting the role with another actress, and despite all her past problems, they decided to give Westbrook another chance, and she was asked back for a third time.
 During her time away, her heavy use of cocaine had completely eroded her nasal septum.
 To hide this from the viewers, she was only filmed in ways that would keep her septum hidden from view.
 However, Westbrook's drug taking had not ended, and in 2000, she was asked to leave EastEnders again.
 In 2001, the character of Sam Mitchell was reintroduced, but due to Westbrook's personal issues, producers decided to recast.
-Kim Medcalf became the second actress to play Sam Mitchell, appearing from 29 January 2002 until 17 November 2005 and again from 18 April 2022 until 18 January 2024.
+Kim Medcalf became the second actress to play Sam Mitchell, appearing from 29 January 2002 until 17 November 2005; from 18 April 2022 until 18 January 2024; and again from 4 December 2025 to 26 May 2026.

-In April 2009, the media confirmed that EastEnders bosses were reintroducing the character of Sam Mitchell, and that Westbrook would be reprising the role, not Kim Medcalf.
+In April 2009, the media confirmed that EastEnders bosses were reintroducing the character of Sam, and that Westbrook would be reprising the role, not Medcalf.
 Westbrook returned to screens in September 2009 for two temporary stints, departing once again on 7 January and 21 September 2010.
 Westbrook again reprised the role of Sam for four episodes airing between 30 June and 8 July 2016.
 When producers decided to reintroduce the character of Sam in 2022, they opted to bring Medcalf back and not Westbrook.